 The project was designed by architectural firm West 8, along with the landscape architect Linda Bird (bureau Linda Bird Ltd).

-Residents of House 12 will be Garage Museum of Contemporary Art and the Gazprom Neft Zifergauz Digital Transformation Centre.
-Restaurants Cococouture and Cococo bistro by Matilda Shnurova as well as Shulz bicycle store are already in operation.
+Residents of House 12 are the Gazprom Neft Zifergauz Digital Transformation Centre and Gallery, Cococouture and Cococo bistro restaurants by Matilda Shnurova and Shulz bicycle shop.